Fudan-iGEM/2023-wiki/docs/src/education.md

 </div>

 Following the lecture, we organized a DIY workshop where children and parents collaborated to create imaginative **clay models of Martian life**.
 Their boundless creativity resulted in outstanding and remarkable creations.

 **Interviews and Ongoing Discourse**

-In the lead-up to this event, the Shanghai Astronomy Museum's exhibition and teaching department provided invaluable insights regarding **essential teaching components, logical coherence, and interactive elements**.
+In the lead-up to this event, the [Shanghai Astronomy Museum](https://www.sstm-sam.org.cn/#/home)'s exhibition and education department provided invaluable insights regarding **essential teaching components, logical coherence, and interactive elements**.
 Consequently, we meticulously designed interactive discussion sessions and conducted **audience interviews** during the DIY workshop.
-The enthusiastic endorsement and support from parents, coupled with the notable interest displayed by children in the synthetic biology, reaffirmed the success and impact of our activities.
+The enthusiastic endorsement and support from parents, coupled with the notable interest displayed by children in synthetic biology, reaffirmed the success and impact of our activities.

 <div style="text-align: center">
 <iframe title="Fudan: Education video (2023) [English]" width="80%" height="500px" src="https://video.igem.org/videos/embed/5cfcffd3-d77d-4715-9f74-59a1e14dd9a1" frameborder="0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups"></iframe>